pat-earl/faculty-page/src/teaching/independent/networking.md

     * Export your finished simulation from GNS3 or Packet Tracer.
 * Solution Manual for each lab.
 * End-of-Semester
-    * A comparision of the two programs.
-This is a non-comprehesive list of ideas:
+    * A comparison of the two programs.
+This is a non-comprehensive list of ideas:
         * Pros/Cons of each program.
         * Ease of Setup and Use.
         * The problems you faced when trying to adapt to the labs.